The Commonplace

 0.18

 Participants’ perceptions, trust, and expectations about the AI shifted after hands-on use (qualitative observation).
-Worker Satisfaction mixed medium qualitative changes in participant perceptions, trust, and expectations after hands-on AI usage
+Worker Satisfaction mixed qualitative changes in participant perceptions, trust, and expectations after hands-on AI usage

 n=41